 “Company POC” shall have the meaning set forth in Section 2.11.

-“Construction Requirements” shall have the meaning set forth in Section 1.2(d)(i).

 “Construction Waste” means solid waste that is produced or generated during construction, remodeling, or repair of pavements, houses, commercial buildings, and other structures.
 Construction Wastes include, but are not limited to lumber, wire, sheetrock, broken brick, shingles, glass, pipes, concrete, paving materials, and metal and plastics if the metal or plastics are a part of the materials of construction or empty containers for such materials.
 Paints, coatings, solvents, asbestos, any liquid, compressed gases or semi-liquids and garbage are not Construction Wastes.

+“Costs” shall have the meaning set forth in Section12.3.

 “County” shall have the meaning set forth in the preamble.